microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Get-OnPremisesDataGatewayInstaller.md

 ```

 ## DESCRIPTION
-Get users authorized to create gateways on the current user's tenant.
+Get users authorized to create gateways on the current user's tenant

 ## EXAMPLES